Best Women's Winter Boots of 2024/25

 The Joan of Arctic winter boot has the durability, traction, and warmth of a sturdy workboot with the style of an Around Town boot.
 Photo courtesy Josette Deschambeault.

 Sorel is a company synonymous with winter boots.
 Known for their high-quality products, waterproofness, durability, and warmth, nearly any snow boot you choose from them is going to keep you happy, dry, and warm throughout the winter.
+We go into the details in our in-depth review of the Sorel Joan of Arctic boots.

 The Joan of Arctic Boot was far and away the favorite among reviewers with nearly perfect 5 out of 5 stars on REI over more than 800 reviews.